 The World’s Cheapest Destinations—21 Countries Where Your Money is Worth a Fortune by Tim Leffel

-In this fourth addition, author Tim Leffel brings The World’s Cheapest Destinations: 21 Countries Where Your Money is Worth a Fortune, up to date with the latest list of cheapie travel destinations.
+In this fourth edition, author Tim Leffel brings The World’s Cheapest Destinations: 21 Countries Where Your Money is Worth a Fortune, up to date with the latest list of cheapie travel destinations.
 He makes the argument that choosing your destination wisely is the biggest factor in saving money on a holiday or round-the-world trip.

 Leffel is obviously extremely well-traveled and it surfaces in World’s Cheapest Destinations, where he passes on not only the accurate prices of accommodation, transportation, food, and sites, but also gives us an in on the culture and the travel protocol of the countries as well as their strengths and weaknesses.